 Now, normally, in new hardwood flooring installation, you would nail into the tongue on the side of the board so that the nail is hidden.
 When patching in old flooring, you may not have access to the tongue.
 In this case you will need to face nail the floor boards down.
 Face nailing is the term used to nail into the top of the board.
 Nail two nails on the ends of each board and use nails throughout the center of the board to secure the flooring down.

 If you want to hide the nail holes, you can fill them with wood filler and a small amount of sawdust from the flooring you cut.
-Using sawdust from the flooring you installed helps blend the stain in.
+Using sawdust from the flooring you installed helps blend the stain in if you plan to stain the floorling later.
 The sawdust should stain the same color as the rest of your floor and the wood filler keeps the sawdust in place.